Whoaa512/starred/README.md

 ## Go

+- [charmbracelet/huh](https://github.com/charmbracelet/huh) - A simple, powerful library for forms and prompts in the terminal 🤷🏻‍♀️
 - [noahgorstein/jqp](https://github.com/noahgorstein/jqp) - A TUI playground to experiment with jq
 - [jesseduffield/lazydocker](https://github.com/jesseduffield/lazydocker) - The lazier way to manage everything docker
 - [derailed/k9s](https://github.com/derailed/k9s) - 🐶 Kubernetes CLI To Manage Your Clusters In Style!